 One-page decodable phonics books.
 Each book focuses on a phonics skill.
 Students will have multiple opportunities to reach words for that target phonics pattern.

-The books are controlled and follow the sequence of short vowels, digraphs, blends, CVCe long vowels, long vowel pairs.
+The books are controlled and follow the sequence of short vowels, digraphs, blends, CVCe long vowels, long vowel pairs, r-controlled vowels.
 To create the book print out one piece of paper and fold it two times.

 Emergent readers and decodable books– In this set get an emergent reader that you can read out loud to students.
 There is a companion one-page decodable text that goes along with each book.